AI & ML

 OptionBest ForKey StrengthPrimary Tradeoff

-LlamaIndex (self-managed)RAG-heavy apps and internal searchStrong data connectors; retrieval primitivesAgent runtime features may require extra glue
+LlamaIndex (self-managed)RAG-heavy applications and internal searchStrong data connectors and retrieval primitivesProduction agent orchestration often requires extra glue

 Key Takeaway